 The volume of distribution (Vd) is defined as the apparent volume into which a substance is distributed in the body (see Chapter 3).
 A large V implies that the drug is not readily accessible to measures aimed at purifying the blood, such as hemodialysis.
 Examples of drugs with large volumes of distribution (> 5 L/kg) include antidepressants, antipsychotics, antimalarials, opioids, propranolol, and verapamil.
 Drugs with a relatively small V (< 1 L/kg) include salicylate, ethanol, phenobarbital, lithium, valproic acid, and phenytoin (see Table 3–1).

 Clearance is a measure of the volume of plasma that is cleared of drug per unit time (see Chapter 3).
 The total clearance for most drugs is the sum of clearances via excretion by the kidneys and metabolism by the liver.
-In planning a detoxification strategy, it is important to know the ...
+In planning a detoxification strategy, it ...